 Long-term follow ups are an essential part of turning prospects into customers, particularly in regards to larger ticket items.
 An important part of this process is keeping your prospect engaged by reminding them of available products and options so that they know you’re there to help and you have what they want.
 Mailchimp can be used in combination with the CRM to stay in touch with contacts and remind them that you have the products and knowledge they need.

 There are a few steps you’ll need to take to first get this set up.

 1. Enter contacts into groups based on their interest.

 Start by entering contacts into groups based on their interest, and make the groups specific to each different product.
 Remember, each contact can be tagged to multiple groups, so if someone doesn’t have a specific choice yet, add them to multiple groups!
 If you’re not sure how to enter contacts in a group, check out this article on groups.

 Groups also allow you to easily access all contacts interested in a particular product!
-Simply mouse over “Find a Contact” in the navigation bar, and select the group from the bottom of the dropdown.
+Simply mouse over “Contacts” in the navigation bar, and select the group from the dropdown.